mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 The wordlists from [Seclist](https://www.kali.org/tools/seclists/) should be install along with [Gobuster](https://www.kali.org/tools/gobuster/) on a Kali Linux instance(I use [Kali](https://www.kali.org/docs/wsl/wsl-preparations/) on WSL for convenience).
+If you use kali with WSL, you can simply can the loopback address(unless of course default settings have been changed).
+If you use a virtual machine, you should ensure that a NAT is configured between the host and VM.

 The wordlist used in these exercise can be found on the following paths:
 - `/usr/share/wordlists/seclists/Discovery/Web-Content/common.txt`